09th June 2013

 Though visits I’ve paid recently to Hamerville Publishing and the Buildings Research Establishment, which are both in Watford, made clear that The Grove is about as far from Watford culturally as it is from China.

-The exclusive hotel, golf resort and spa’s website describes it as ‘London’s country estate’ in Hertfordshire with a postal address of Chandler’s Cross.
+The exclusive hotel, golf resort and spa’s website describe it as ‘London’s country estate’ in Hertfordshire with a postal address of Chandler’s Cross.
 No hint of a mention for Watford, save for in the directions.

 But I rather liked The Great Wall of Watford for the mental image it painted and the ‘ring of steel’ security it conjured up around this impregnable conference that my firm Zaun is proud to have installed.